 Proofreading Have strong English skills and exceptional grammar?
 You may have opportunities to work as a proofreader from home.
 Advertising for this can be difficult – seek out those who might actually be able to use your services and advertise directly to them.

 Public speaking If you’re the type of person who can get the attention of a room easily, public speaking might be for you.
 Take advantage of every public speaking opportunity you can and you’ll be surprised at the opportunities that make themselves available for you.

 Scrapbook making Many people dream of having beautiful scrapbooks.
 They collect all the materials they want in the scrapbooks but never follow through on the actual creation.
 You can step in here – take their ideas and materials and assemble a scrapbook for them.

 Senior citizen assistance Many elderly people need assistance with a wide variety of simple household tasks – cleaning, laundry, and so forth.
 Many children of elderly people are quite willing to hire someone to help out their parents.

 Sewing and alterations My wife is quite handy with a sewing machine and often hems and modifies our children’s clothes.
 She could easily take this a step further and offer her services to others, doing basic garment repair and modification for a small price on lazy evenings.

-Soap making Making amazing homemade soaps isn’t as hard as you might think – it just takes time and patience.
-Again, items like these can easily be sold via local gift shops and through websites like etsy.
+Soap making and Spa products Making amazing homemade soaps and other spa products isn’t as hard as you might think – it just takes time and patience.
+Again, items like these can easily be sold via local gift shops and through websites like Etsy.

 Teaching music If you know how to play an instrument (particularly the piano or the guitar) and have patience, you’ve got what you need to teach others how to play.
 Offer lessons in that instrument to others – this can also be an excellent thing to barter with, too.